Code-Institute-Submissions/PT-n-Podcaster/README.md

 <img src="assets/logos/logo.jpg">

-Thank you for visiting my project, please feel free to read through the Read-me and browse my project, *if you have any questions or suggestions head to my Github contact details.*
+Thank you for visiting my project.
+This website is a clear and concise reflection of my career and passion.
+I am a female only level 4 pre and post natal Personal Trainer and I love podcasting.
+After founding and hosting the tried it podcast, I went on to launch Mayas minutes and guest on countless other podcasts.
+I use my social media pretty heavily, but when you are relying on a mass produced algorithm you cannebver really protray the true essence of who you are and what you do, this website is me doing just that!  *if you have any questions or suggestions head to my Github contact details.*

 Happy Coding!